mikesant27/Pizza-App/README.md

 Final, *total* is calculated by adding together all the previous values:
 - (*subTotal* * *quantity*) + *deliveryValue* + *tax* + *tipAmount*

+### Editing the Pizza
+If the user wants to edit the pizza, the user can press the Edit Pizza Button.
+This will simple call the ***finish()*** function, and take you back to the Selection Activity.

+### The Order Button
+When the user presses the order button, we use Intent and pass the total back to the Selection Activity and finish the Order Activity.
+When the Selection Activity starts again, we reset the selection, then use Toast to confirm the order has been placed, adding in the total so the user can see it.